Vaishnavimarupaka26/InvenTrack/README.md

-# Inventory Management Web Application
+# Inventory Management Web Application - InvenTrack

 ## Overview

-The "Inventrack" is a Inventory Management Web Application is designed to streamline the process of managing and tracking inventory.
+The "InvenTrack" is a Inventory Management Web Application is designed to streamline the process of managing and tracking inventory.
 Built with React.js, it offers a modern dark-themed interface that supports essential functionalities such as editing, deleting, searching, and navigating through inventory items.
 Equipped with responsive design and smooth animations, the application delivers a smooth user experience on various devices.

 ---